Health Professions Advisory Council

 • Chris Goertzen

-The RHPA sets out criteria that HPAC is to consider in investigating an application.
-For information on the established criteria, please see the Application Process for Requests under The Regulated Health Professions Act (Appendix 1 Questionnaire to be completed by professions seeking regulation under The Regulated Health Professions Act).
-Following completion of its review, HPAC will submit its report with recommendations to the Minister of Health, Seniors and Long-Term Care in accordance with the RHPA.
+The Act sets out criteria that HPAC is to consider in investigating an application.
+The steps are laid out in the Application Process for Requests under The Regulated Health Professions Act (Appendix 1 Questionnaire to be completed by professions seeking regulation under The Regulated Health Professions Act).